Somalia Country Report

 The Somali National Army (SNA) and regional African Union Mission in Somalia are conducting a joint offensive to secure supply routes in southern Somalia.
-We assess that the SNA is unlikely to retake significant territorial control or obtain full responsibility for security operations before 2020.
-Al-Shabaab fighters in early 2019 are likely to target pro-Islamic State forces in northeastern Puntland.
+The SNA is unlikely to retake significant territorial control or obtain full responsibility for security operations during 2020.
+Al-Shabaab fighters are likely to target pro-Islamic State forces in the northeastern Puntland state.
 However, the Islamic State's presence is unlikely to be completely eradicated, with its operations being geographically limited and focused on assassination of commercial and government personnel.
 Bosaso port is likely an aspirational target for both groups.
-IED attacks in Mogadishu occur monthly, targeting the airport, hotels, police stations, and government buildings.
+IED attacks in Mogadishu occur at least monthly, targeting the airport, hotels, police stations, and government buildings.

 Vaccinations required to enter the country